skyrookcruiser/FurinaLC/README.md

 **FurinaLC** is a server reimplementation for *Limbus Company*, named after the second-best girl from *Genshin Impact*.

-If you get a server error while playing in this private server, it's probably because whatever you're doing isn't implemented yet.

-Feel free to make a pull request if you do implement it.

-Also, as stated in the license, there is no liability.
-This project breaks Limbus Company's Terms of Service, you have been warned.
+As stated in the license, there is no liability.
+This project obviously breaks Limbus Company's terms of service, if anything happens, just remember that you have been warned.

+Also, be sure to check out the [Frequently Asked Questions](https://github.com/LEAGUE-OF-NINE/FurinaLC/blob/main/FAQ.md).

 ## Getting Started